sketchplugins/plugin-directory/README.md

 - [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺
 - [Format Symbol Names](https://github.com/perrysmotors/format-symbol-names), by Giles Perry: A Sketch plugin to nicely format the names of all artboards or symbol masters on the current page
 - [Formr](https://github.com/lessthanzero/formr), by Alexander Katin: Helps to maintain simple proportions of layers and artboards
-- [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
-Just have your motion done.
 - [Freeman Finchart Sketchplugin](https://github.com/freeman990/freeman-finchart-sketchplugin), by freeman990: Draw financial chart like candle-stick or line chart like a boss.
 - [French Typography](https://github.com/Saint-loup/french-typography), by Saint-loup: Sketch plugin to automatically add typographic french conventions and non-breaking spaces
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds